• Skip to main content

 2. Allow the child to use the school glue to cover paper in a fun pattern for the sky (think stars or clouds or swirls).

 3. Have your child liberally cover the glue with salt and then shake off any excess salt.
+The salt sticks to the glue, creating raised, textured lines.
+Allow a few moments to dry.

 4. Let your child drip a few drops of food coloring or liquid water color onto the tag board, making sure to focus on the glued areas so that the salt will absorb the color.
-If using food coloring, your child can dip a brush in water and add drips of water to the food color spots for a to see the swirls of lighter color it forms.
+If using food coloring, your child can dip a paint brush in a cup of water and add drips of water to the food color spots for a to see the swirls of lighter color it forms.

 5. Tilt the tray so the color rolls around the canvas, creating a beautiful, vibrant sky.
+The salt absorbs the color, creating a beautiful blend of shades with a unique effect.

 6. Add some more salt to the food coloring or water color to enhance the sparkle effect of the salt paint art project.